Azure-Samples/communication-services-AI-customer-service-sample/README.md

 From here, you have two options to implement ACS AI customer service sample.
 1. Deploying to Azure Cloud
-2. Deploying to Local Environment.
+2. Deploying to a Local Environment.
-* Important: If you want to try both methods, you can not duplicate deployments under the same subscription.
-You can either 1. use two different subscriptions for each method OR 2. delete the deployment completely after following one method and re-deploy to follow the second method.
-If you have trouble re-deploying, go to FAQ section.
+    * If you want to try both methods, you cannot duplicate deployments under the same subscription.
+You can either:
+    1. Use two different subscriptions for each method OR
+    2. Delete the deployment completely after following one method and re-deploy to follow the second method.
+If you have trouble re-deploying, refer to the FAQ section.

 ## Option 1: Deploying to Azure Cloud